 4.3.3 Implementation

 Index.
-When a name string matches records from the Global Names Index database – user access to GUIDs and outlinks pointing to more information from the relevant data sources.
-However pre-reconciling lexical variants of names and creating lexical groups would be very beneficial for users of our services. nformation will be retrieved very quickly using SQL queries against lexical groups tables.
-It is much faster than sending a name string through the whole reconciliation and resolution procedure.
-Crosslinking between data sources allow us to show relationships, discover inconsistencies, misspellings, currently accepted names for outdated ones.
+When a name string matches records from the Global Names Index database – a user gains access to GUIDs and outlinks pointing to more information from the relevant data sources.
+However pre-reconciling lexical variants of names and creating lexical groups would be very beneficial for users of our services.
+By including such processes, information will be retrieved very quickly using SQL queries against lexical groups tables.
+It is much faster to do this than sending a name string through the whole reconciliation and resolution procedure.
+Crosslinking between data sources allows us to show relationships, discover inconsistencies, misspellings, currently accepted names for outdated ones.
 For example if a data source comes from a museum which supplies names information from their holdings – it will be possible for us to generate update reports every time there is a change in nomenclatural information in any data sources they chose to follow.
-Two processes involved.
-One is creation of lexical groups, another is creation of nomenclatural groups. nformation will be used for nomenclatural grouping.
+Two processes are involved.
+One is the creation of lexical groups, another is the creation of nomenclatural groups.
+Information held by GNUB will be used for nomenclatural grouping.
 Lexical grouping has to be performed first by reconciling all canonical forms held in GNI against each other.
-This is already well developed and we have improved our algorithms to complete the task in a matter of hours instead of days as with our first attempt at the outset of the GNI project. we receive is stored in a database. e run full name strings which have matching candidates to see if their authorship information matches.
+This process is already well developed and we have improved our algorithms to complete the task for all name strings known to GN in a matter of hours instead of days as with our first attempt at the outset of the GNI project.
+The information we receive is stored in a database.
+We then run full name strings which have matching candidates to see if their authorship information matches.
 This step is also well developed.
 The next step assembles the lexical groups.
-There is a danger of of non-related lexical groups because they have a common member.
-To avoid such situations we will make sure that all members of a group match every other member and will create more than one group containing the same name string every time there is a mismatch.
+There is a danger of the inappropriate merger of non-related lexical groups because they have a common member.
+To avoid such situations, we will make sure that all members of a group match every other member and will create more than one group containing the same name string every time there is a mismatch.

 Vernacular names.
 We collect vernacular names information when it is available through data sources.
 We will develop public interface to this data.
 Also we plan to connect to OpenUp initiative [68] to receive more exhaustive information about vernacular names.